ge-flight-analytics/EmsApi.Client/csharp/README.md

 ## Prerequisites
 * Visual Studio 2015 with Update 3
+	* Community edition is supported, but not C# Express, because it does not contain all the necessary portable project types.
 * With the [Latest version of .NET core tooling (preview 2)](https://marketplace.visualstudio.com/items?itemName=JacquesEloff.MicrosoftASPNETandWebTools-9689)
 * And the EditorConfig extension, to load the project .editorconfig file (this is natively supported in VS2017).
 This will enforce the code formatting rules:
 	* Spaces for indentation (4 spaces per indentation).